 Data#

-We share four datasets as examples for one to apply the pretrained NNE.
-You can find them in Matlab files in the “sample_data” folder at this GitHub directory.
-These datasets are used in Wei and Jiang (2025) and come from sources with direct public access.
+We share four datasets as examples for users to try out the pretrained NNE.
+You can find them (mat files) in the “sample_data” folder at this GitHub directory.
+These datasets are used in Wei and Jiang (2025) and come from public sources.
 More detailed descriptions of these datasets can be found in the paper too.

 Description of the datasets#